noraworld/issue-recorder/README.md

 ```

 ### Options
 It doesn't take any effect if you specify an option that is not relevant to the mode you select.
-For example, if you set a mode to file and specify issue_repo, it doesn't work as you expect.
+For example, if you set a mode to file and specify `target_issue_repo`, it doesn't work as you expect.

 | Key                        | Mode            | Description                                                                                                                                                        | Type    | Required | Default                                   |
 | -------------------------- | --------------- |------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | -------- | ----------------------------------------- |